 Chicks that are unlikely to fledge due to poaching, predation, nest destabilisation and overcrowding are carefully removed and transported to BBR to be hand-raised.

-Since starting the programme, we have returned 41 hand-reared chicks to the wild and as of August 2018 have a further 31 due for release in April 2018
+Since starting the programme, we have returned 102 hand-reared chicks to the wild with a further 17 due for release May 2021

 By kind permission, Melanie Sorenson, Minnesota Zoo

 It is illegal to capture or keep any form of wildlife in Belize, and both demand and supply of illegal wildlife is diminishing annually.
 However poaching still remains a major issue, especially for the iconic yellow-head.